sky-uk/kfp-operator/compilers/README.md

 [end of life](https://devguide.python.org/versions/).
 We advise using the newest version the compilers support (currently 3.12) for your model images.
 The matrix below lists the versions each compiler currently builds.

-## Integration test matrix

-`make integration-test` injects the built compiler into per-version model images and compiles a sample pipeline in each.

 ### TFX (`compilers/tfx`)

-The TFX compiler ships one ABI-specific build per Python version (`/compiler/py3.9` through `/compiler/py3.12`).
+The TFX compiler ships one ABI-specific build per Python version.
 Each model image runs the latest supported TFX for its Python version.

 | Python | TFX    | Env dir                       | Model image        |